Sun Ferry: Background

 When the company commenced its service on 15 January 2000, it bought 14 ferries and rented seven hovercraft and catamarans from its predecessor.
 Since then it has introduced 10 fast vessels on Outlying Islands routes to phase out the rented vessels and to improve services.

-It used to have a subsidiary, New World First Ferry Services (Macau) (abbreviated New World First Ferry (Macau)), which operated a fast ferry service between Kowloon (China Ferry Terminal in Tsim Sha Tsui) and Macau (Hong Kong-Macau Ferry Pier).
-In 2011, it was sold to Shun Tak-China Travel Ship Management Limited, the owner of TurboJET.
+It used to have a subsidiary, New World First Ferry Services (Macau) Limited (abbreviated New World First Ferry (Macau)), which operated a high-speed ferry service between Kowloon (China Ferry Terminal in Tsim Sha Tsui) and Macau (Hong Kong–Macau Ferry Pier).
+In 2011, it was sold to Shun Tak–China Travel Ship Management Limited, the owner of TurboJET.
 That subsidiary has now been renamed.